ajs123/KBikeBLE/Build.md

 ## Build with layered acrylic case
 This build is done with seven layers of 3 mm clear acrylic.
 Design/drawing was done in Fusion 360 with cleanup of the DXF files in VersaCAD.
 The parts were cut by [SendCutSend](sendcutsend.com).
+What's below is focused on assembly in the case.
+It may be helpful to read the more general [HOWTO](HOWTO.md) first.

 ### Parts